-This addendum policy shall apply to all regular full-time employees covered by this collective bargaining agreement, except those exempted by a collective bargaining agreement, as well as part-time and temporary employees of the City of Oklahoma City, and applicants who have received a conditional offer of employment with the City of Oklahoma City.
-Certain provisions of this addendum policy will apply specifically to employees who are under the Department of Transportation's commercial motor vehicle driver regulations and are directed at those employees who are required to possess an Oklahoma Commercial Driver's License type A, B, or C.
+This addendum shall apply to all employees covered by this collective bargaining agreement.
+Certain provisions of this addendum will apply specifically to employees who are under the Department of Transportation's commercial motor vehicle driver regulations and are directed at those employees who are required to possess an Oklahoma Commercial Driver's License type A, B, or C.